apollo

 3. Dicorate ER Tablet 1g 10's

-Dicorate ER Tablet 1g is used to treat epilepsy (seizures/fits).
-It can be used alone or in combination with other medications to treat complex partial seizures that occur alone or alongside other types of seizures.
+Dicorate ER Tablet 1g is used to treat epilepsy, seizures or fits.
+Additionally, it is also used to treat manic episodes associated with bipolar disorder and to prevent migraine.
 It contains Divalproex sodium, which decreases the brain's excessive and abnormal nerve activity, thereby helping to control seizures.
-In some cases, it may cause common side effects such as drowsiness, dizziness, and nausea.
-Before taking this medicine, you should inform your doctor if you are allergic to any of its components, if you are pregnant/breastfeeding, and about all the medications you are taking, as well as any pre-existing medical conditions.
+It helps block the nerve transmission across the brain and provides a calming effect.
+Thereby, helps treat bipolar disorder.
+In some cases, it may cause common side effects, such as abdominal pain, back pain, constipation, diarrhoea, dizziness, nausea, increased appetite, and vomiting.
+Before taking this medicine, you should tell your doctor if you are allergic to any of its components or if you are pregnant/breastfeeding, and about all the medications you are taking and pre-existing medical conditions.

 Read more